-- (1) The Board must annually determine the percentage of individual Registrants who will be selected for a compliance audit through a random selection process. - (2) The Audit and Practice Review Committee must annually determine risk-based criteria to inform the random selection of individual Registrants for a compliance audit. - (3) The following individual Registrants are exempt from a compliance audit: - (a) Trainees; - (b) individual Registrants who are Sole Practitioners; - (c) individual Registrants who have undergone a compliance audit in the previous 5 years; - (d) individual Registrants who are employed by a Registrant Firm that has undergone an audit in the previous 12 months and the Registrant Firm has been found to be in compliance; - (e) life members or life limited licensees.
+- (1) The Board must annually determine the percentage of individual Registrants who will be selected for a compliance audit through a random selection process. - (2) The Audit and Practice Review Committee must annually determine risk-based criteria to inform the random selection of individual Registrants for a compliance audit. - (3) The following individual Registrants are exempt from a compliance audit: - (a) Trainees; - (b) individual Registrants who are Sole Practitioners and practising under a Permit to Practice; - (c) individual Registrants who have undergone a compliance audit in the previous 5 years; - (d) individual Registrants who are employed by a Registrant Firm that has undergone an audit in the previous 12 months and the Registrant Firm has been found to be in compliance: - (e) life members or life limited licensees.